Erfurt–Weimar Airport

 Erfurt–Weimar Airport (Flughafen Erfurt–Weimar, formerly Erfurt Airport, IATA: ERF, ICAO: EDDE) serves Erfurt, the capital of the German state of Thuringia, and the nearby city of Weimar, both of which form the largest part of the state's central metropolitan area.
 The airport is 5 km west of Erfurt city center and is mainly used for seasonal charter flights to European leisure destinations.

 History

+Foundation and early years

 The first Erfurt airport was built in the mid-1920s at Roter Berg in the north of the city, later also known as Erfurt-North.
 At the beginning of the Second World War in 1939, this site was taken over by the Luftwaffe, thus ending passenger traffic.
 With the end of the war in 1945, Erfurt-North was closed, but in 1956, the pre-military organisation Gesellschaft für Sport und Technik resumed glider operations here.
 In 1974, the airfield was finally closed in order to build the residential area Roter Berg on the site.